-Public Policy & Legislation Committee Chair
+Public Policy & Legislation Committee Co-Chairs

-Chad Yates
+Monique Barber and Chad Yates

 ICA Lobbyist